I Want to Report an Incident

 - Urbana Police Department

 For further information about reporting to the police, see the FAQ about police options.

 You have several options for reporting to the University.

 The University reporting form can be found here.
-By using this online reporting form, you are submitting information to the University of Illinois Office of Diversity, Equity & Access.
-Danielle Morrison serves as the University's Title IX Coordinator and can be contacted at the Title IX and Disability Office, 703 S. Wright Street, 3rd Floor, Champaign, IL 61820; by phone at (844) 616-7978; or by email at email@example.com.
-The University has Deputy Title IX Coordinators who can be contacted at the Office of Diversity, Equity & Access, 1004 S. Fourth Street, Champaign, IL 61820; by phone at (844) 616-7978; or by email at firstname.lastname@example.org.
+By using this online reporting form, you are submitting information to the University of Illinois Title IX & Disability Office.
+Danielle Morrison serves as the University's Title IX & Disability Coordinator and can be contacted at the Title IX & Disability Office, 703 S. Wright Street, 3rd Floor, Champaign, IL 61820; by phone at (844) 616-7978; or by email at firstname.lastname@example.org.
+Reports involving employees are accessed by the Office of Diversity, Equity & Access (ODEA).
+You can reach ODEA at 1004 S. Fourth Street, Champaign, IL 61820; by phone at (217) 333-0885, or by email at email@example.com.
 Office hours are Monday—Friday, 8:30 am-5 pm.
 Get additional information about Title IX reporting and the work of the Title IX Coordinator.

 If you are a student, you may also make a report with the Student Assistance Center in the Office of the Dean of Students, which also houses the after-hours Emergency Dean line.
 The Student Assistance Center will forward reports of sexual misconduct to the Title IX Office.
 The Student Assistance Center can assist with requests for resources, including academic accommodations.
 (For more information, see I Want to Talk to Someone, or contact the Student Assistance Center at (217) 333-0050, 8:30 am—5:00 pm, Monday—Friday or the Emergency Dean after hours.)